Watch astronauts give the International Space Station a power boost - KTVZ

 “The other factor that affects our solar arrays is micrometeorite debris.
 The arrays are made of a lot of small power strings, and over time those power strings can degrade if they’re hit by debris,” she said.

 The new solar arrays will be placed in front of the current ones.
-This will give the space station a boost, increasing its total available power from 160 kilowatts to 215 kilowatts.
+This will increase the space station’s total available power from 160 kilowatts to 215 kilowatts.
 It’s also a good test for the new solar arrays because this same design will power parts of the Gateway lunar outpost, which will help humans return to the moon through NASA’s Artemis program in 2024.

 “The exposed portion of the old arrays will still be generating power in parallel with the new arrays, but those new Iris arrays have solar cells on them that are more efficient than our original cells,” Weigel said.
 “They have a higher energy density and together in combination may generate more power than what our original array, when it was new, did on its own.”